coryshain/cdr/docs/source/config.rst

 - **y_train**: ``str``; Path to training data (response matrix)
 - **series_ids**: space-delimited list of ``str``; Names of columns used to define unique time series

-Note that, unlike e.g. linear models, DTSR does not require synchronous predictors (impulses) and responses, which is why separate data objects must be provided for each of these components.
+Note that, unlike e.g. linear models, CDR does not require synchronous predictors (impulses) and responses, which is why separate data objects must be provided for each of these components.
 If the predictors and responses are synchronous, this is fine.
 The ``X_train`` and ``y_train`` fields can point to the same file.
 The system will treat each unique combination of values in the columns given in ``series_ids`` as constituting a unique time series.